Hard To Place (2016)

 Hard to Place traces the journey of an orphan boy of Nigerian and Irish descent growing up in 1960s/70s London.
 A “half-cast(e)” child in 1960s and ‘70s England, Joseph was considered “hard to place” amongst the mostly white, adoptive families.
 Consequently, Joseph was placed "in care" at eight different times from age 3 to 17.

-Combining confidential government documentation, archival photographs, personal possessions and documentary images, this series reveals the social and moral forces that denied Joseph his birthright to a family while imagining an alternate (albeit uncertain) narrative.
+Combining confidential government documentation, archival photographs, personal possessions and documentary images, this series is about race, family, abandoment, mental illness and a unique mother/son relationship.

-The Hard to Place photobook is available for purchase online and the exhibition is on view now through March 15, 2016 at Booklyn in Greenpoint, NYC.
+The Hard to Place photobook is available for purchase online.

-Read my personal essay on Hard To Place and response by Dr. Alexandrina Agloro on Mixed Roots Stories February 2016 Commons.
+2. Personal essay and response by Dr. Alexandrina Agloro for the Mixed Roots Stories February 2016 Commons.